lucianofedericopereira/articles/_design/unlocking-the-xterm-color-palette.md

 date: 2025-11-17
 comments: true
 codepen: false
+mermaid: true
 ---

-# A Proposal for a Clearer Naming Convention
+A Proposal for a Clearer Naming Convention

 ## Overview